kateramoto/fernandfigco/_posts/2026-03-22-best-travel-stroller.md

 > 💡 **Pro tip:** If you're gate checking your carseat, roll the carseat in the stroller all the way down the jet bridge before folding it up.
 I imagine this strategy only works with one kiddo, we're anticipating double the gear once we start traveling with two.

 A couple things I'd flag: the fold is tricky to learn, definitely check out this [video](https://www.youtube.com/shorts/NuWhLSWbOrc), once you get the hang of it -- it's magic.
 The basket underneath is on the smaller side and it's not built for rough terrain.

-For us, as a dedicated travel stroller the Silver Cross Jet is exactly what it's supposed to be.
+For us, as a dedicated travel stroller, the Silver Cross Jet is exactly what it's supposed to be.

 ---